How do Machine Learning Models Change?: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

-In this study, we conducted a comprehensive analysis of how ML models evolve over time within the open-source ecosystem, focusing on the HF platform.
+In this study, we conducted a large-scale analysis of how ML models evolve over time within the open-source ecosystem, focusing on the HF platform.
 Some of the key contributions are:

-\begin{enumerate} \item \textbf{Comprehensive Classification of Model Changes:} We applied and extended an ML change taxonomy to classify over 200,000 commits across more than 50,000 models on HF, identifying prevalent commit types and their distribution throughout project lifecycles.

-\item \textbf{Uncovering Patterns in Commit and Release Activities:} Utilizing BNs, we identified patterns in commit sequences and dependencies between commit types, providing insights into the temporal dynamics of model development.

-\item \textbf{Insights into Model Evolution and Popularity:} Our analysis showed that popular projects prioritize training infrastructure improvements early in their lifecycle, and projects with high collaboration intensity exhibit distinct commit and release patterns, highlighting the importance of early optimization and clear communication.

-\item \textbf{Distinction Between Commits and Releases:} We found that releases tend to consolidate significant updates, particularly in external documentation and model structure, serving as development milestones and differentiating them from more granular commit changes.

-\item \textbf{Alignment with CRISP-DM and Clustering of Activities:} We mapped our findings to the CRISP-DM framework, demonstrating that model changes on HF reflect iterative and cyclical development processes, with commit type clustering corresponding to different CRISP-DM phases. \end{enumerate}